talitastravassos/telegram-ai-language-coach/README.md

 ## 🤖 How to Use the Bot

 1. In Telegram, find your bot and send `/start` to begin.
-2. Practice by sending messages in English (or your target language).
+2.  **Start Chatting:** Send any message in your target language.
+The bot will respond naturally and provide corrections/explanations only if you make a mistake.
-3. Receive corrections and detailed explanations.
+3.  **No Commands Needed:** You can practice without using `/start` or `/practice` every time.
+Just talk!
 4. Useful Commands:
     *   `/practice`: Generates a personalized exercise based on your past mistakes.
     *   `/progress`: View your most common errors classified by type.